Partnering with Florida Communities To Shape The Future of Our Coast

 Local Agent

 Looking for your local Florida Sea Grant extension agent?
-Explore below to locate and learn more about our 20 extension agents.
+Explore below to locate and learn more about our extension agents and our statewide extension specialists.